-Meanwhile, Brilliant Lady, the fourth vessel in the fleet, is nearing its debut.
+Meanwhile, the newest vesse, Brilliant Lady, is nearing its debut.
 Having completed final outfitting at Fincantieri’s Palermo shipyard, she is now en route to the UK and Lisbon for preview events.
-Her MerMaiden voyage is scheduled to begin from New York City on September 3, 2025.
+The MerMaiden voyage is scheduled to begin from New York City on September 5th.

 Her maiden season will cover four U.S. homeports—New York, Miami, Los Angeles, and Seattle—culminating with Virgin Voyages’ first voyages to Alaska in 2026.